rcemper/Backport-JSON-to-Cache/README.md

 An extension of specifc error codes was required as they don'r t exist in Caché

 ### installation & content  ###
-As ZPM is not available (yet?) the tradional install of a package as .XML applies.
+As ZPM is not available (yet?) the traditional install of a package as .XML applies.
 It is all packed into %ZJSON.XML
 <?xml version="1.0" encoding="UTF-8"?>
 <Export generator="Cache" version="25">